 DevPoint Labs is aimed at students with little to moderate experience in web development.
 To apply, candidates fill out the short application on the website, then chat with a staff member about their motivations.
 Once accepted students will need to complete pre-work before the first day of class.

 Leading up to graduation, DevPoint Labs prepares students for finding a job with mock interviews, workshops, guest speakers, and a Launch Day to showcase their projects to potential employers.
-Full-time students at the University of Utah Professional Education program will receive a completion certificate.
-Part-time students at the University of Nevada will receive a UNLV Continuing Education certificate.

 Recent DevPoint Labs Reviews: Rating 4.84

 Recent DevPoint Labs News

 - LGBTQ+ Coding Bootcamp Scholarships & Resources in 2022

 - How to Hire a Coding Bootcamp Grad

 - How to Keep Learning After a Coding Bootcamp